mwangiii/Steghub-devops-training/Continuous_Integration_with_Jenkins_Ansible_Artifactory_SonarQube_PHP/README.md

 ## SETUP
-We will use AWS as usual to continue our Ansible work by making necessary adjustments based on the new project setup.
+We will use GCP instead, as our free tier is already filled up.
-This project will require multiple servers to simulate various environments from development/CI to production.
+This project will require multiple servers to simulate various environments, from development/CI to production.
 While this means a significant number of servers overall, we don’t need to create them all at once.
 We will only provision the servers required for the environment we’re currently working on.
-For example, during development deployments, there’s no need to create servers for _integration_, _pentesting_ or _production_ just yet.
+For example, during development deployments, there’s no need to create servers for **integration**, **pentesting**, or **production** just yet.

-Let’s make sure to utilize our AWS free tier as much as possible.
-If we exhaust our current account, we can register a new one.
+Let’s make sure to utilize our GCP credits as much as possible.
 Please note that this project is not yet focused on cloud implementation.
 Our immediate requirement is to set up virtual machines that can be accessed via **SSH**.

 To keep cloud server costs manageable, we don’t have to create all the servers at once.
 Instead, we can spin up a minimal server setup as we progress through the project and only add more as needed.

 Initially, we will concentrate on the following environments: